javydevx/javydevx/README.md

 <h2 align="center">Hi 👋, I'm Javlonbek Kosimov.
 You can call me Javy!</h2>
-<h3 align="center">A passionate frontend developer from Uzbekistan.
+<h3 align="center">A passionate Software Engineer from Uzbekistan.
 I recently graduated with a degree in Computer Science from ELTE University and am currently working as a Software Engineer in Budapest, Hungary.</h3>

 <div>&nbsp;</div>
 <div>